tsalik/kostas-tsalikis.com/content/posts/staticman-migration.md

 </form>
 ```

 Your comments will be saved in a comments folder, below the data folder of Hugo.
-You can then create a partial which traverses the comments folder and renders the comments(which can be configured to be saved as json files as well).
+You can then create a Hugo *partial* which traverses the comments folder and renders the comments(which can be configured to be saved as json files as well).

 # Pitfalls to avoid